 Joseph Diaz Associate Professor of Medicine.
 Specializations: Dominican Republic exchange program for medical students.

 David Egilman Clinical Professor of Family Medicine.
-Specializations: Occupational medicine; Health & safety in workplace; Health issues in Latin America, esp.
-Nicaragua and Cuba.
+Specializations: Occupational medicine, health and safety in the workplace, health issues in Latin America, Nicaragua, Cuba.

 Mark Fagan Professor of Medicine.
-Specializations: Co-Director of the Department of Medicine Dominican Republic Exchange Program.
+Co-Director of the Department of Medicine Dominican Republic Exchange Program.

-Timothy Flanigan Professor of Medicine, Professor of Health Services, Policy and Practice.
-Specializations: HIV & Hepatitis infections in underserved communities.
+Timothy Flanigan Professor of Medicine.
+Professor of Health Services - Policy and Practice.
+Specializations: HIV and Hepatitis infections in underserved communities.

 Roberta Goldman Clinical Professor of Family Medicine.
-Mid-life changes among Spanish-speaking Latinas; Barriers to care in U.S. Hispanic communities.
+Specializations: Mid-life changes among Spanish-speaking Latinas, barriers to care in U.S. Hispanic communities.

 Emily Harrison Clinical Associate Professor of Family Medicine.
 Specializations: Health care in Honduras.

-Stephen McGarvey Professor of Epidemiology, Director of International Health Institute.
-Specializations: International health and environmental issues; Global Health scholarly concentration for medical students.
+Stephen McGarvey Professor of Epidemiology.
+Director of International Health Institute.
+Specializations: International health and environmental issues, global health.

-Pablo Rodriguez Clinical Associate Professor of Obstetrics & Gynecology.
+Pablo Rodriguez Clinical Associate Professor of Obstetrics and Gynecology.
 Specializations: Health care in the Dominican Republic.